Thalhammer/snowman/README.md

 It was created in the hope of preserving support for and improving it, as well as allowing it to be used on modern devices (embedded and desktop).

-It is based on the latest publicly released version of Snowboy, which was built on Feb.
-6th 2018.

-While planned, this repository does not yet include the code required to train custom hotwords.
-Check out the [official repo fork](https://github.com/seasalt-ai/snowboy) for this functionality.

 ### Disclamer

 While I did my best, reversing software tends to be more art than science, so it is